2016 Domaine Marie & Pierre Benetière, Cordeloux, Syrah, Vin de France

 About this WINE

-His 2.5 hectares are on good south-east facing sites, at an altitude of 250 metres or so...good sites, but not the very best.
-He manages somehow, paradoxically by being rigorously conventional, to coax great extract and finesse from his vines, the eldest of which have 20 years.
-Barrel fermentation and elevage, coupled with a full malolactic and occasional bentonite fining, can hardly be seen as controversial, or even especially inspired.
+His 2.5 hectares are on good south-east facing sites, at an altitude of 250 metres or so... good sites, but not the very best.
+He manages, paradoxically, by being rigorously conventional, to coax great extract and finesse from his vines, the eldest of which is 20 years old.
+Barrel fermentation and élevage, coupled with a full malolactic and occasional bentonite fining, can hardly be seen as controversial or even especially inspired.
 And yet his Condrieus are amongst the best in the appellation.
-Must be something to do with his rather waspish sense of humour.
+It must be something to do with his rather waspish sense of humour.

 Vin de France